Classic Mid-Century Northeastern American Corridor Version, based on my mother/grandmother:

 Lunch time!
 Canned soup and sandwiches.
+Maybe leftovers, warmed up on toast.
 Field a few more phone calls, visitors, and/or salesmen/delivery men.

 Get socially dressed, walk to corner grocery store, pick up dinner/make orders/pay last month’s grocery, electric, and oil bill.
 Pick up child, if at school.
 Walk to drug store, ignoring child’s pleas to get a comic book/toy/candy, and steering them away from adult-looking paperbacks.
 Go home and start dinner.
 Clean off His Spot, lay down evening paper, pipe, slippers, and beverage of choice.
 Feed cat second half of food.